Table of Contents

 VBoxManage setproperty vrdeauthlibrary "VBoxAuthSimple"

-To enable the library for a particular VM, you must then switch authentication to external:
+To enable the library for a particular VM, you must switch authentication to external, as follows:

 VM name or UUID.